AKASHAorg/akasha-docs/docs/tutorials/devkit-tutorials/login.md

 ### Error handling

 The same hook also exposes any errors that happened during the authentication or during the profile info fetch operation.
-This is available via the `data.authenticatedProfileError` and `data.authenticationError` respectively.
+This is available via the `data.authenticationError` and `data.authenticatedProfileError` respectively.

 Now that you know about how the login works and you have the data for the authenticated profile, why not [fetching other's profile data](./fetch-profile-data.md) :P

 ### So, how do modals work

 When `navigateToModal` is called, a new entry is added to the history's stack (this is basically navigation) and a query string is appended to the current URL.
 This query string contains the name of the modal that we want to navigate to.

-For example `?modal[name]=login` (url encoded is `?modal%5Bname%5D=login`) will instruct the Layout widget to create a node (right now it creates a `div`) with the id `login`.
-When this happens, the app-loader (using the `extension-point-store` plugin) will query all the extension points provided by apps and try to find an extension point that matches this mount-point.
-The property that is looking for is called `mountsIn`.
-If any (or even more) of these extension points are matched it will try to load (render) the first one that matches - this is only applicable for the modals because you cannot have more than 1 modal rendered at any given time.
-The general rule for the extension points is to render all of them if they matches.
+For example `?modal[name]=login` (url encoded is `?modal%5Bname%5D=login`) will instruct the [Layout widget](../../layout-widget.md) to create a node (right now it creates a `div`) with the id `login`.
+When this happens, the [App Loader](../../extensions/app-loader.md) (using the `extension-point-store` plugin) will query all the extension points provided by apps and try to find an extension point that matches this mount-point.
+The property that the app loader is looking for in the extensions points is called `mountsIn`.
+If any (or even more) of these extension points is matched, it will try to load (render) the first one that matches - this is only applicable to the modals because you cannot have more than one modal rendered at any given time.
+The general rule for the extension points however, is to render all of them if they match.

 In other words, this little trick allows us to request mounting a node with the provided name thus triggering a render of the matching exension-point.